ansible/molecule/CONTRIBUTING.rst

 Installing
 ==========

-:ref:`installing` from source or package.
+:ref:`installation` from source or package.

 Testing
 =======